frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/frappe-commands.md

  - **version**: Show versions of all Applications installed on bench.
  - **watch**: Watch and concatenate JS and CSS files as and when they change.

 ### Translation Commands

+Set of commands to manage translations for your multi-lingual deployments.
+These commands are defined under the module `frappe.commands.translate`.

  - **build-message-files**: Build message files for translation.
  - **get-untranslated**: Get untranslated strings for language.